 Dr. Mann began his career as a high school English teacher in New Jersey and taught at a school called Communications High School.
 During his time at Penn State, he was a teaching assistant for the graduate-level foundations course Social History and Educational Policy and a summer instructor for the undergraduate-level foundations course Education in American Society, both in online and face-to-face settings.
 Dr. Mann also worked alongside Penn State’s Department of Engineering in the development of one of the University’s first Massive Open Online Courses (MOOCs).

 Finally, in addition to Dr. Mann’s teaching and research, he participates in a number of other professional activities.
 These include his most recent position of Managing Editor for the American Journal of Education (AJE) and participation in the American Education Research Association (AERA) and University Council for Educational Administration (UCEA).
 Additionally, Dr. Mann has consulted for the National Center of Education Statistics and has written academic media articles for outlets such as ajeforum.com and The Conversation.

-I have created this website as an outlet for my academic research, as well as a place to have an ongoing conversation about topics that interest me.
-This means that I will dedicate this website to conversations about schools, politics, societal organization, and, most of all, how to create a higher functioning world that creates equity and opportunity for everyone.
-I do my best to embrace all points of view; however, my philosophy is rooted in answering questions through sound research practices.
-I believe that our performance as a society advances when we take logical, systematic approaches to answering our most important questions.
+This website as an outlet for Dr. Mann’s academic research, as well as a place to have an ongoing conversation about topics important to the educational research and policymaking community.
+This means this is dedicated website to conversations about schools, politics, societal organization, and, most of all, how to create a higher functioning world that creates equity and opportunity for everyone.